dbochicchio/vera/VirtualDevices/README.md

 It's possible to sync the status, using standard Vera calls:

 http://veraip:3480/data_request?id=variableset&DeviceNum=6&serviceId=urn:micasaverde-com:serviceId:Color1&Variable=CurrentColor&Value=336699

+### OpenLuup/ALTUI
+The devices are working and supported under OpenLuup and ALTUI.
+In this case, just be sure the get the base service file from Vera (automatic if you have the Vera Bridge installed).

 ### Support
 If you need more help, please post it on Vera's forum and tag me (@therealdb).